anjali-akuthota/LGMVIP-Web-Task-5/README.md

 The Student Result Management System is a web-based application that helps educational institutions efficiently manage and organize students' academic results.
 This system simplifies the process of recording, tracking, and analyzing students' performance, providing a user-friendly interface for administrators, teachers, and students.

 # Features
-Student Management: Add, update, and delete student records with their personal information, including name, roll number, and contact details.
+Student Management: Add ,edit  student records with their personal information, including name, marks .

-Course Management: Define courses, subjects, and academic sessions to associate with students.

-Result Entry: Easily enter students' exam scores for various subjects and exams, including practicals and theory.

-Result Analysis: Generate insightful reports and analytics on student performance based on exams, subjects, or custom parameters.

-Grade Generation: Automatically generate grades based on predefined grade criteria or customizable grading scales.

-User Roles: Differentiate between administrators, teachers, and students, each with their respective access privileges.

-Security: Ensure data privacy and system security with password-protected accounts and secure database management.

 # Technologies Used
 Frontend: HTML, CSS, JavaScript